Linux on Apple devices

-The Linux kernel is able to run on a variety of devices made by Apple, including ones that are iOS-based where the unlocking of the bootloader is not possible with an official procedure.
+The Linux kernel can run on a variety of devices made by Apple, including devices where the unlocking of the bootloader is not possible with an official procedure, such as iPhones and iPads.

-iPad
+iPad devices

 In June 2022, software developers Konrad Dybcio and Markuss Broks managed to run Linux kernel 5.18 on a iPad Air 2.
 The project made use of the Alpine Linux based Linux distribution called postmarketOS, which is primarily developed for Android devices.
 The developer suggested that they used the checkm8 exploit which was published back in 2019.

-iPhone
+iPhone devices

-In 2008, Linux kernel 2.6 was ported to the iPhone 3G, iPhone (1st generation), and iPod Touch (1st generation) using OpeniBoot.
+In 2008, the 2.6 Linux kernel was ported to the iPhone 3G, the iPhone (1st generation), and the iPod Touch (1st generation) using OpeniBoot.

-Project Sandcastle made it possible to run Android on an iPhone 7/7+ or an iPod Touch (7th generation).
+Corellium's Project Sandcastle made it possible to run Android on an iPhone 7/7+ or an iPod Touch (7th generation) using the checkm8 exploit.

-iPod
+iPod devices

 iPodLinux is a Linux distribution created specifically to run on Apple's iPod.

-iBook

-Debian can be installed on the Apple iBook.
+There is an experimental port of the mainline Linux kernel to iPod Nano 5G by freemyipod/q3k.

-Mac
+Mac computers

+Motorola 68k Macs

+Linux can be dual-booted on Macs that use Motorola 680x0 processors (only 68020 and higher, and only non-"EC" processor variants since an MMU is required).
+The Linux/mac68k community project provides resources to do so, and an m68k community port of the Debian Linux distribution is also available.

+PowerPC Macs

+In 1996, Apple announced that they were supporting a Linux port to the PowerMacs.

+PowerPC Macs can run Linux through both emulation and dual-booting ("bare metal").
+The most popular PowerPC emulation tools for Mac OS/Mac OS X are Microsoft's Virtual PC, and the open-source QEMU.

+Linux dual-booting is achieved by partitioning the boot drive, installing the Yaboot bootloader onto the Linux partition, and selecting that Linux partition as the Startup Disk.
+This results in users being prompted to select whether they want to boot into Mac OS or Linux when the machine starts.

+By 2008, a number of major Linux distributions had official versions compatible with Mac PowerPC processors, including: